Monarchy of the Bahamas: Royal visits

-The Sovereign and members of the Royal Family have toured the Bahamas on several occasions.
+Members of the royal family have toured the Bahamas on several occasions.

-As part of larger Caribbean tours, the islands were visited by the Queen and her husband Prince Philip, Duke of Edinburgh, in February 1966.
-In July 1973, the Prince of Wales represented the Queen at the Bahamian independence celebrations in Nassau.
+As part of larger Caribbean tours, the islands were visited by Queen Elizabeth II and her husband Prince Philip, Duke of Edinburgh, in February 1966.
+In July 1973, Charles, Prince of Wales represented the Queen at the Bahamian independence celebrations in Nassau.
 The Queen and her husband returned to the islands in February 1975, and again during her Silver Jubilee tour in October 1977.
 Princess Anne visited the Bahamas in 1979 with her husband Captain Mark Phillips to commemorate 250 years of Bahamian parliamentary democracy.
+In her congratulatory message, the Queen said, "As Queen of The Bahamas I am very happy to send greetings and best wishes to the Government and people of the Commonwealth of The Bahamas on this historic occasion.
+I am especially pleased that my daughter is able to join in your celebrations".

-The Prince and Princess of Wales visited in 1982 for a 10-day vacation.
+Charles and Diana, the Prince and Princess of Wales, visited in 1982 for a 10-day vacation.
 The Queen and Prince Philp visited Nassau for the Commonwealth Heads of Government Meeting in October 1985.
 The Queen and the Duke visited again in March 1994.

 Prince Harry visited the Bahamas in March 2012, during his tour of the Caribbean to mark the Queen's Diamond Jubilee.
 In a speech he said that the country's motto "encapsulates The Queen's extraordinary life-long commitment to service and community: 'Forward, Upward, Onward, Together'".
 The Princess Royal visited the Bahamas in 2015.
 The Earl and Countess of Wessex visited in 2016.

 The Duke and Duchess of Cambridge toured the country in March 2022, to mark the Queen's Platinum Jubilee.
+The Earl and Countess of Wessex visited in February 2023 to attend a Governor General’s Youth Awards (GGYA) Gold Award Ceremony.

-Republicanism
+Debate

 The monarchy has not been a major topic of debate in the Bahamas.
 The Constitutional Commission, which recommends making the governor-general president, has found "mixed feelings" on the matter, with a significant number of respondents being indifferent.
 In 2020, former Attorney General Sean McWeeney stated the Bahamas' transition to a republic may be "inevitable" at some point, but that there is no real appetite or momentum among the Bahamian public for it yet, nor is there mainstream political will.
 There are some minor and new republican parties such as Coalition of Independents (COI).

 Following the proclamation of accession of Charles III, Prime Minister Philip Davis announced his government's intention to hold a referendum on becoming a republic.
+In 2023, a slight majority of Bahamians supported the transition to a republic, while the year before there had been more support for the continuation of the monarchy and no strong feelings about becoming a republic.